Andonome/stories/effect_summaries.md

 ## Big

-Changes the size of flame, according to Potency.
+Makes flame larger.

-0. Flame the size of a candle        - 1 damage
+0. Flame increases by a torchfire size.
-1. Flame the size of a torch         - 2 damage
+1. Flame increases by the size of a cooking fire.
-1. Flame the size of a cooking fire  - 3 damage
+1. Flame increases by the size of a large bonfire.
-1. Flame the size of a bonfire       - 4 damage
+1. Flame increases by the size of a burning tree.
-1. Flame the size of a large tree    - 5 damage
+1. Flame increases by the size of a hose on fire.

 ## Boosted